"

 Ball Balancing Project Background

-In this chapter, we will discuss an open source project available on Hackday.
-The project is about controlling a ball Balancing on a resistive touchscreen surface.
-The project link is listed in below.
+In this chapter, we will discuss an open source project available on Hackaday.
+The project is about controlling a ball balancing on a resistive touchscreen surface.
+The project link is listed below.

 The project is well done in a few aspects.
 First, the project is closely related to the state space applications in practical engineering control.
-Second, the author has released all the important project files to the control engineering community, which I believe it as very useful and beneficial to control engineering applications.
+Second, the author has released all the important project files to the control engineering community, which is very useful and beneficial to control engineering applications.

 The project overall goal is to achieve the control of ball balancing on the resistive touch screen.
-The author has put a YouTube video link in below for explaining the project in a good detail.
+The author has put a YouTube video link below to explain the project in detail.

 Ball Balancing Project Control Theory

-Overall, the system involves the use of Kalman observer to estimate the states and then remove the noises from the system.
-Kalman observer is similar to Luenberger observer.
-In the class, we have learnt the Luenberger observer in the previous chapter of our class.
-Hope you have understood it.
-But lets review the Luenberger observer again.
+The system involves the use of a Kalman observer to estimate the states and then remove the noise from the system.
+A Kalman observer is similar to a Luenberger observer.
+We learned about the Luenberger observer in the previous chapter of our class.
+Hopefully you understood it, but we will review the Luenberger observer again just in case.

-Full state feedback control is shown in below.
+A full state feedback control diagram is shown below.

-Luenberger observer is shown in below with the control diagram.
+A Luenberger observer is shown below in the control diagram.

-The question is why we need to use observer state \hat{x} rather than just simply using x as the feedback as shown in the full state feedback control process.
-Note that x is the physical variables measured through the process such as position, velocity, and acceleration for a mechanical system.
-The reason that we use \hat{x} rather than x is because we do not suffer the problems associated with x, for example the noise issue related to the x.
-It also becomes feasible to save the number of sensors needed for the full state feedback process.
-Without the use of the observer in the control process, for the full state feedback controller to work, we will need to measure every single state to ensure the controller able to work.
-Now, with the use of observer, we can just use observer to estimate the state such as position, velocity, and acceleration.
-The benefit is that it will save the number of sensors needed to complete the wonderful control project.
+The question is, why do we need to use the observer state \hat{x} rather than just simply using x for the feedback as shown in the full state feedback control process?
+Note that x contains the physical variables measured through the process, such as position, velocity, and acceleration for a mechanical system.
+The reason that we use \hat{x} rather than x is because this way we do not suffer the problems associated with x; for example, the noise issue related to the x.
+It also becomes feasible to reduce the number of sensors needed for the full state feedback process.
+Without the use of the observer in the control process, for the full state feedback controller to work, we would need to measure every single state to ensure the controller is able to work.
+Now, with the use of the observer, we can just use the observer to estimate the states, such as position, velocity, and acceleration.
+The benefit is that it will reduce the number of sensors needed to complete this wonderful control project.

-This equation is to design observer gain L.
+The equation used to design observer gain L:

 \[ \dot{e} = (A - LC)e \]

-This equation is to show the estimated state \hat{x}.
+The equation to show the estimated state \hat{x}:

 \[ \hat{x} = A\hat{x} + Bu + L(y - \hat{y}) \]